 Risk management oversight is a core focus of the Board, and is reviewed consistently along with development and implementation of the Company's strategies and budget plan.
 The key risks facing the Company are detailed in the Company's Annual Information Form and Management Discussion and Analysis filings, as are its strategies.
 The Board reviews those risks on a quarterly basis along with its review of quarterly filings.
-In 2021, in addition to traditional industry-related risks, the Board considered geopolitical risks on a consistent basis, particularly given the fact that the Company has operations in ten countries including several that face geopolitical issues; sustainability related risks; trade-related risks particularly given the Company's North American footprint and the potential implication of the USMCA arrangements, as well as broader trade issues involving Europe, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, and China cybersecurity related risks; the Company's acquisition and investment activities; and broader economic issues, given that the cyclicality of the economy can affect overall automotive sales and production volumes, and thus Company revenues.
-In addition to the foregoing, in 2021 the Board considered the risk of, and had regular discussions with management on, the continuing COVID-19 pandemic, including the related global semi-conductor chip shortage and impact on the Company, its operations, its employees and the industry and risk related to sustainability.
-In 2022, the Board has, in addition, considered the risks related to the war between Russia and the Ukraine and the global impact on supply and other issues.
+In 2018, in addition to traditional industry-related risks, the Board considered geopolitical risks on a consistent basis, particularly given the fact that the Company has operations in eight countries including several that face geopolitical issues; trade-related risks particularly given the Company's North American footprint and the potential implication of changes to existing NAFTA (USMCA) arrangements, as well as broader trade issues involving Europe (Brexit), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, and China; cybersecurity related risks; and broader economic issues, given that the cyclicality of the economy can affect overall automotive sales and production volumes, and thus Company revenues.
 The frequency of Board discussion on risk, given the Board meeting schedule complemented by frequent Chairman's updates, means that risks are considered and discussed on a consistent basis.
 As well, the significant involvement of directors in continuing education and the broad diversity of Board expertise provide the basis for a good understanding of risks faced by the Company.